Retry API

 JSL retry_api_save_game

-Call this to save the game, which will also save the addresses defined in the sram_tables.asm file.
+Call this to save the game, which will also save the addresses defined in the sram_tables.asm file (including those under .global).

 Reset level checkpoint